jimmybow/visdcc/README.md

 # 2. visdcc.DataTable :
 See documents of antd.js : https://ant.design/components/table/
   - Using regular expression to filter the string.
-  - Using boolean expression like "x > 20 & x < 70" to filter the number.
+  - Using boolean expression like `x > 20 & x < 70` to filter the number.

 CSS :
   - https://unpkg.com/antd@3.1.1/dist/antd.css